joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 <figcaption>Noiseless: Though We Know that the World's a Noisy Place</figcaption>
 </figure>

-The _relative_ noise -- that is, variation based on compute capability itself -- pretty quickly becomes bigger than the entire range of the lower curves.
+The _relative_ noise -- that is, variation based on compute capability itself -- of that top track pretty eventually becomes bigger than the entire range of the lower curves.

 The left side of this longer chart is important -- compared to the later growth, it's nearly flat.
 The variation in capabilities, and the noise, barely register.
 The first graph was a close-up of part of those early years, where the noise dominates.
 Later on, it's a completely different story.
+A big question: where on this graph is _now?_

 These relations have limits, and sometimes variations can even point _down_ -- larger monitors slow down web browsers, for instance.
-Amdahl's Law, limits of fabbing, network latencies, consumption of compute bandwidth by freeloading advertisers, supply chain issues, political constraints on shipping -- they have impacts, but over time they fade.
+Amdahl's Law, limits of fabbing, network latencies, consumption of compute and network bandwidth by freeloading advertisers, supply chain issues, political constraints on shipping -- they have impacts, but over time each of them fade.

 ## _But what does this have to do with the Thirty Years' War?_

 Quick recap: The Thirty Years' War essentially shredded the internals of the Holy Roman Empire.
-Some parts of the Empire saw as much as 50% depopulation.
-The Holy Roman Empire was set up and crowned way back in 800AD by the Pope, and declared the only true legal inheritor of the Roman Empire.
+Some parts of it saw as much as 50% dead.
+The Holy Roman Empire had been set up and crowned way back in 800 AD by the Pope, and declared the only "true legal inheritor" of the Roman Empire.
 After 30 years of nearly everyone in Europe fighting everyone else, the Empire was reduced to a fraction of its size and, importantly, the Pope was no longer calling the shots.
-The war was, in many ways, because _they feared what was coming_ and by 1648's Peace of Westphalia they'd realized they could not stop it.
+The war was, in many ways, because _they knew what was coming_ and by 1648's Peace of Westphalia they'd realized they could not stop it.
 After that, it was the Kings and Princes who decided which versions of God and Church were to be allowed or disallowed.
 Adios, Papa.

 The thing is, the Pope and Catholicism didn't ever _disappear_ -- the authority was reduced, and has kept shrinking through history as Napoleon feels okay arresting Pius VI in 1769 and Pius VII in 1809 or Mussolini isolating Pius XI's authority to only two square miles around the Vatican in 1929.